GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 Configure the frontend as HTTP with an Ephemeral IP.

 #### Test the HTTP Load Balancer
 Now that you created the HTTP Load Balancer for your backends, verify that traffic is forwarded to the backend service.
-You should see simple webpage saying:
+You should see a simple webpage saying:

 ```
 Page served from: { name of your VM }